Zaphoood/Maexchen/README.md

 `--c-thres` | `CounterThresholdPlayer` | Effective against `CounterThresholdPlayer` `--tracking` | `TrackingPlayer` | Tracks other players' behavior

-The number of players can be specified as well, for example
+The number of players can be specified as well.
+For example, in order to start a simulation with two players of type `DummyPlayer`, and three of type `CounterDummyPlayer`, run
 ```
-python3.9 main.py n_reps --dummy 2
+python3.9 main.py n_reps --dummy 2 --c-dummy 3
 ```
-would start a simulation with 2 players of type `DummyPlayer`.

 Other options are: